tadshi/rotos/Readme.md

 The project is a cargo workspace.
 It may not be a good practice to take the whole workspace a repo but anyway this is a toy project.

+Basically this project tend to be a micro-kernel OS with high flexibility, fast and robust ITC and new technologies.
+But after all, this is a toy project.

 ## Build
-The build system is suffering from great change and is unstable now.

-This will be kept undocumented until some final decision is made.
+`cargo brq` to build the OS for a riscv64 qemu target.

-The project is always test on the newest nightly version of Rust.
+The project ought to always compile on the newest nightly version of Rust.

+## Run
+The OS is typically test on a 4-hart qemu virtual machine.
+It runs under S-mode and use SBI.

+A port towards other platform should be easy, even though it is not supported yet.